jlengstorf/lengstorf.com/content/drafts/labels.md

 +++

+**TODO: Add note about external labels — and how I have WAY too much privilege to speak about that on more than a superficial level — and internal labels, which are self-imposed and easier to control.**

 When I wrote my [retrospective on a year of full-time travel]({{< ref "blog/2015-12-30_year-in-review.md" >}}), I included a section about my distaste for the label "digital nomad":

   > It became immediately clear to me upon leaving that I'm skittish about